 In October 2013 the government started to roll out Universal Credit with small pilots held across the country.
-Gradually this new benefit will be rolled out nationwide.

 What is Universal Credit?

 Universal Credit is a single monthly payment for people in or out of work, which merges together some of the benefits and tax credits that you might be getting now.

 - Housing benefit